kMaiSmith/ChunkClaim/README.md

 ChunkClaim
 ==========

 ChunkClaim aims to be an extensible chunk protection plugin for bukkit.

+Now dependent on Essentials.

 Commands: